 Figure 1 depicts the distributions of the grants and exercises across their respective time periods.
-As a result of our sample identification, the options grants are from 1994-2001 and the exercises are from 1994-2011.
+As a result of our sample identification, the options grants are from 1994 to 2001 and the exercises are from 1994 to 2011.
 There is a clear upward trend in the number of grants in our sample between 1994 and 2001, reflecting the increasing tendency for companies to use options as part of executive compensation during this period.
 The number of exercises increases gradually through 2004, as more of the options in the sample vest, and then declines in the subsequent years, especially during the financial crisis when many of the options fall underwater.

 We partition the sample of more than 35,000 exercises on the basis of whether the shares acquired upon the exercise were immediately sold, defined as sold the same day as the options were exercised.
 We focus on the results for the subsample of exercises with immediate sales (representing more than three quarters of all exercises in the sample) for three reasons.
 First, the theoretical models in the exercise literature implicitly assume that acquired shares are sold right after exercises of options.
-Second, the smaller sub-sample of exercise-and-hold transactions are often driven by factors outside the scope of our study, e.g., tax motives (Cicero, 2009) and value of votes (Fos and Jiang, 2015).
-Third, the exercise-and-hold transactions might have been backdated (Cicero, 2009), in which case the exercise decisions were made after the reported exercise date.7
+Second, the smaller subsample of exercise-and-hold transactions are often driven by factors outside the scope of our study, e.g., tax motives (Cicero 2009) and value of votes (Fos and Jiang 2016).
+Third, the exercise-and-hold transactions might have been backdated (Cicero 2009), in which case the exercise decisions were made after the reported exercise date.7

 Table 1 presents descriptive statistics.
 The median number of trading days from the grant date to the vesting date is about 250, i.e., a year, for both subsamples.
 Figure 2 shows the distribution of the vesting periods for the full sample.
-About a third of the options have a vesting period of one year.
-Other common vesting periods include, in the order of frequency, 2 years, 0 years (i.e., the options vest immediately), 3 years, 4 years, 6 months, and 5 years.
+About one-third of the options have a vesting period of one year.
+Other common vesting periods include, in the order of frequency, two years, zero years (i.e., the options vest immediately), three years, four years, six months, and five years.
 This distribution is largely attributable to the structure of the typical grants.
-Stand-alone grants (i.e., grants with only one vesting period) represent 40% of our sample, and about 83% of these vest in 1 year, 0 years, or 6 months (in that order of frequency).
-Grants that belong to families with 3, 4, or 5 different vesting periods represent another 53% of our sample.
-The norm for family grants with 4 different vesting periods is for the vesting periods to be 1, 2, 3, and 4 years; and the norm for family grants with 5 different vesting periods is for the vesting periods to be 1, 2, 3, 4, and 5 years.
+Stand-alone grants (i.e., grants with only one vesting period) represent 40% of our sample, and about 83% of these vest in one year, zero years, or six months (in that order of frequency).
+Grants that belong to families with three, four, or five different vesting periods represent another 53% of our sample.
+The norm for family grants with three different vesting periods is for the vesting periods to be one, two, and three years; the norm for family grants with four different vesting periods is for the vesting periods to be one, two, three, and four years; and the norm for family grants with five different vesting periods is for the vesting periods to be one, two, three, four, and five years.

 At the time of exercise, both the mean and median remaining life are about four years.
 Thus, early exercise seems common.
 However, as Figure 3 illustrates, there is a large variation in the timing of exercises relative to maturity.
-The exercises are spread fairly evenly in years 3 through 6, averaging around 1% per month.
+The exercises are spread fairly evenly in years 3-6, averaging around 1% per month.
 But immediately before the options mature, there is a material spike in the fraction of exercises.
 The fraction of exercises in the last month is 13% when the acquired shares are not immediately sold and 5% when the shares are immediately sold.